 The theme comes with the powerful Slider Revolution plugin.
 We have dedicated documentation that explains how to translate sliders built with Slider Revolution.

 WPML allows you to easily synchronize between your language’s menus.
-We recommend that you see our full documentation explaining how to translate a menu.
+We recommend reading our full documentation explaining how to translate menus.

 BuddyPress Multilingual allows BuddyPress sites to run multilingual using the WPML plugin.
 Learn how to translate your site using BuddyPress thanks to our dedicated documentation.